 Salomon redesigned their low Volume boot as well, the latest model is called the S-MAX Boot.
-New for 2019 is the addition of Carbon to the boots for power and energy.
+New for 2019 Salomon Ski Boots is the addition of Carbon to their boots for power and energy.

 Nordica hit a home run with their new low Volume Promachine ski boot, everyone was impressed with how well it skied.